BedlaminGoliath/server-deployment-practice/README.md

 - How do you run tests?

-We created a test 'function' that allowed.
+We created a test 'function' that allowed!!

 - Any tests of note?
 - Describe any tests that you did not complete, skipped, etc